nicolenici/Guess-the-number/README.md

 # Guess-the-number
- Guess the number game has extensions such as " hot/cold", range selection and sample counter
+Guess the Number has extensions such as hints, hot/cold, trial stories, number range selection